pratiksingh1296/context-aware-ai-assistant/README.md

 - Assistant: "You previously mentioned that your favorite language is Python."

 ### Managing Chats
-Users can:
-- Create multiple chat sessions
-- Rename conversations
-- Delete chats when no longer needed
+Users can create multiple chat sessions, rename conversations, and delete chats when no longer needed.

 ### Web Search
 If current or real-time information is required, the assistant performs a web search to improve response accuracy.